Home > Best Places to Stay in San Francisco

 Nestled between Fisherman’s Wharf and Chinatown is North Beach.
 This neighborhood is San Francisco’s “Little Italy”, packed with pizzerias, cafés, gelato shops, and light poles painted with the Italian flag.
 The famous bookstore City Lights is located here, which was a popular hangout of Beat generation writers such as Allen Ginsberg, Neil Cassady, William S. Burroughs, and Jack Kerouac in the 1950s.
 The 3-story bookstore is a designated San Francisco landmark and well worth a visit.
 There is a stretch of Broadway here that can feel a bit seedy at night.
 In this section, you’ll also find some strip clubs and dance clubs, but they can easily be avoided.

-Best Hotel: Hotel Boheme Best Cheap/Moderate Hotel: Washington Square Inn
+Best Hotel: Hotel Boheme Best Cheap/Midrange Hotel: Washington Square Inn

 7. Nob Hill